Checo200/IMAGAGC/README.md

 - [Local by Flywheel](https://localwp.com/) >= Latest version
 - [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index) >= Latest version

-## Using Optional configuration - quick setup:
+## Using Optional configuration - quick setup

 Create a site with [Local by Flywheel](https://localwp.com/) - Check the [documentation](https://localwp.com/help-docs) for more info and go to the directory where the site is created.